When auditing an installation, we look for solutions or alternatives to help our clients with 3 different aspects: Safety - Efficiency - Performance.

 A high percentage of pressure loss is due to the inappropriate diameter of the piping components.
 The ideal diameter of the pipes should be calculated according to the total volume of air circulating and the total distance to be traveled between the compressor and the point of use.
 A closed-loop network is the most efficient type of network.
 Octopus type of networks has multiple flow and pressure problems.

 The advantage of a closed-loop network is that the air produced by the compressor can travel through several lines at a time, providing balanced pressure and airflow throughout the entire network.
 The drops are powered by two air sources.
-This enables to install tubes of smaller diameter thus reducing the initial cost of the system and improving operating efficiency.
+This enables to install pipes of smaller diameter thus reducing the initial cost of the system and improving operating efficiency.

 - Allows the supply of compressed air to each service outlet using several paths at a time.